trrail/HTTP-S-Client-Python-Task-/README.md

 |    -t    |            Set timeout              | -t 3000                                                          |

 ## Developer
-  Was created by Meshcheryakov G. known as trrail
+  Was created by Meshcheryakov G.